Orpere/terraform-meta-parameters/README.md

 ![terraform](terraform.png)

-Allow Terraform an high level of control flow and his life cycle It don't map direct to the cloud or API but helps Terraform to add some logical to his actions, like this arguments can decide if the terraform execution order will be sequential or parallel, as example if you use depends_on, Terraform will be sequential as one resource will depend of other.
+Allow Terraform an high level of control flow and his life cycle.

+It don't map direct to the cloud or API but helps Terraform to add some logical to his actions.

+It will decide the terraform execution order sequential or parallel.

+As an example if you use depends_on,
+Terraform will be sequential as one resource will depend of other.

+**terraform meta parameters:**

 1) [depends_on, for specifying hidden dependencies](https://www.terraform.io/docs/configuration/resources.html#depends_on-explicit-resource-dependencies)
 2) [count, for creating multiple resource instances according to a count](https://www.terraform.io/docs/configuration/resources.html#count-multiple-resource-instances-by-count)